Skip to main content

 Set project role (if auto-add is enabled)

-Choose a Default Project Role and optionally add Conditional Role Overrides.
+Choose a Default Project Role and optionally add Conditional Project-Role Overrides.

 Save and configure reassignment restrictions